Navid200/xDrip/docs/Hard-Reset.md

 ## Hard Reset

-Please disable engineering mode.
-No need to enable [enginnering mode](./Engineering-Mode.md) in order to perform a a hard reset.
+Please disable [engineering mode](./Engineering-Mode.md).
+No need to enable engineering mode in order to perform a hard reset.

 You can hard reset a G5.
 You can also hard reset a G6 if the serial number starts with 80.